Our Services A - Z - Radiology Department

 St Helens Hospital – Radiology Department – Ground Floor – Orange Zone

-- 09.00am to 7.30pm - Monday - Friday
+- Monday and Tuesday - 09.00am to 7.30pm

 Millennium Centre, St Helens

-- 09.00am to 6.30pm - Monday – Friday
+- Monday to Friday - 09.00am to 6.30pm -

-- 09.00am to 4.30pm - Saturday and Sunday
+- Saturday and Sunday - 09.00am to 4.30pm

 Newton Community Hospital

-- Monday to Friday 9.00am-4.30pm
+- Monday to Friday - 9.00am to 4.30pm

 - Current Waiting Times